 To implement this program concretely, the monograph develops an explicit real realization of $\mathfrak{cl}(4,2)$ on $8$-component Majorana spinors, grounded in the alternative composition algebra of split-octonions.
 The spinor space is identified with the split-octonion algebra itself, and the Clifford generators are realized canonically as left-regular multiplication operators by a distinguished set of imaginary split-octonion units.
 In this construction, the gamma matrices emerge directly from the intrinsic multiplication structure of the composition algebra and are real by design.

 The essential algebraic ingredient underlying this realization is the alternativity of the split-octonion algebra.
-Although the split-octonionic product is nonassociative, alternativity provides sufficient coherence in the multiplication rules to support a consistent implementation of the Clifford relations when one passes to left-multiplication operators.
-Accordingly, the resulting embedding is not an algebra homomorphism in the strict sense — indeed, in general $L_{AB}\neq L_A L_B$, reflecting the intrinsic nonassociativity of the octonionic product — but this nonassociativity is controlled and does not obstruct the construction of the Clifford generators.
+Although the split-octonionic product is non-associative, alternativity provides sufficient coherence in the multiplication rules to support a consistent implementation of the Clifford relations when one passes to left-multiplication operators.
+Accordingly, the resulting embedding is not an algebra homomorphism in the strict sense — indeed, in general $L_{AB}\neq L_A L_B$, reflecting the intrinsic non-associativity of the octonionic product — but this non-associativity is controlled and does not obstruct the construction of the Clifford generators.